Sharleen Spiteri: Solo career and Melody (2008–2013)

-After the release of Texas's 2005 album Red Book the band members confirmed that they would enter a hiatus.
+After Texas released Red Book in 2005, the band members confirmed that they would enter a hiatus.
 Spiteri performed as guest vocalist on Rammstein's Rosenrot album.
 She began work on her debut solo album, working with some of her former bandmates.
 She wrote the vast majority of the tracks on the album.
 She released her debut solo album Melody on 14 July 2008 with "All The Times I Cried" serving as the album's lead single.
 The song charted at No. 26 on the UK Singles Chart.
 Melody was proven popular in the United Kingdom, debuting at a high No. 3 on the UK Album Charts.
 In other European countries where Texas were popular like in Belgium, the album charted at No. 15 on the Belgium Flanders Charts and No. 13 on the Belgium Wallonia Charts.
 The song "Don't Keep Me Waiting" was released as a single in Switzerland only, in which it charted at No. 78 on the singles charts there.
 A further two singles were released worldwide, "Stop, I Don't Love You Anymore" and "It Was You" which were both unpopular in the United Kingdom, missing the UK top 100, with "Stop, I Don't Love You Anymore" charting at No. 107 and "It Was You" at No. 178.
 By 2009, Melody has been certified Gold by the BPI (UK) with sales of over 100,000.

 Spiteri released her second solo studio album The Movie Songbook which consists of film covers chosen by Spiteri herself was released on 1 March 2010.
 The album's lead single "Xanadu" was released in February 2010, and charted at No. 71 on the UK Singles Chart in March 2010.
 As for the album, it charted at No. 13 on the UK Album Charts on 7 March 2010, thus becoming Spiteri's second UK top-40 album as a soloist, and her seventh UK top-40 album both as a soloist and a member of Texas.
 To promote the album, she performed in front of 55,000 fans supporting Paul McCartney on his Up and Coming Tour at Hampden Park in Glasgow.

 In 2010, Spiteri appeared as a judge on the Sky 1 reality show Must Be the Music.
-Spiteri has a large lesbian fanbase, although she is heterosexual.